 How many stock exchanges are in India?

 A stock exchange is a marketplace where buying and selling of securities take place.
 Whenever we talk about the stock exchanges of India, the most popular ones are the National Stock Exchange and Bombay Stock Exchange of India.
-But this is not the reality; there are many more exchanges in India.
+But this is not the reality!
+Do you know how many stock exchange are there in India?
 Here are the details regarding some of the major stock exchanges of India:

 Major Stock Exchanges in India